mygithub2020a/ai-paper2/README.md

-Belavkin - two nnovel formulations
+Belavkin - two novel formulations
 1) as new optimizer
 2) as new deep RL model